Every author needs cheap proofreading options.

 Although the Hemingway Editor does not fix the writing issues for you, it will highlight the areas that could use improving and tell you why.

 If your writing is full of very complex and hard-to-read sentences, you can keep revising them until all the red highlights disappear.

-With clearer writing, the content editor you hire later can spend less time revising your complex sentences for you and spend more time on the things Hemingway doesn’t catch or you cannot edit yourself.
+With clearer writing, the content editor you hire later can spend less time revising your complex sentences for you and spend more time on the things Hemingway doesn’t catch, or you cannot edit yourself.

-3. Use Beta Readers for Feedback
+3. Use beta readers for feedback

-Similar to a ‘beta’ version of software or apps, beta readers are people who read your book before you publish it.
+Similar to a beta version of software or apps, beta readers are people who read your book before you publish it.

 It can be family and friends, people from your email list, or avid readers you find in Facebook groups or on book sites Goodreads.

 Using beta readers is a win-win situation.
 The readers love getting to a book for free and helping you with your writing process by sharing their opinion with you.

-You’ll get the best results from beta readers if you give them direction of what type of feedback you are looking for.
+You’ll get the best results from beta readers if you give them direction on what type of feedback you are looking for.

-There are so many things you can ‘edit’ a book for, without giving readers direction, you’ll end up with a massive amount of jumbled information and likely feel overwhelmed.
+There are so many things you can edit in a book.
+But without giving readers direction, you’ll end up with a massive amount of jumbled information and likely feel overwhelmed.

 With good direction from you, using beta readers can be another way for you to improve your book before sending it to an editor.

-4. Save Money on All Editing with ProWritingAid
+4. Save money on all editing with ProWritingAid

-Finally, I saved my favorite editing software for last.
-ProWritingAid, which is a tool that improves both your writing style as well as catching misused and misspelled words.
+ProWritingAid is a tool that improves both your writing style as well as catching misused and misspelled words.

 With the free version, you can copy and paste your books, blog posts, or even important emails into the online editor.

-For example, when I uploaded this lengthy how-to blog post for women who are pregnant and need money fast into the editing tool, I found out my readability was good, at about a 6th-grade reading level.
+For example, when I uploaded this lengthy how-to blog post into the editing tool, I found out my readability was good at about a 6th-grade reading level.

-This tool will even point out for you places you ‘tell’ and prompts you to ‘show’ the reader instead.
 Like Hemingway, it alerts you to adverbs and passive voice.
-I also learned in this post that I started 6 sentences with I. If it was a 500-word post, I’d probably change those, but for a 4,500-word post, that’s not too bad.
+I also learned in this post that I started six sentences with I.

 With all of the reports, data, and suggestions, it helps me become a better writer (and editor).

 I’m sure there are many ways it could help you improve your writing too.
 It’s surprising how much value it offers writers for a free tool.